Who and How? Adverse Selection and flexible Moral Hazard: Characterization

 The difficulty in characterizing feasible mechanisms in our problem is that the agent may double deviate.
 A tractable characterization of all incentive compatible mechanisms in problems with both adverse selection and moral hazard has so far been elusive because of the vast class of potential deviations \citep[see][for a discussion of this difficulty]{castro2024disentangling}.
-Introducing the generalized recommendation schedule enables us to explicitly keep track of the relevant continuation strategy for any type after any misreport.
-We combine this approach with a flexible moral hazard problem, which gives necessary and sufficient first order conditions for wages to implement any action.
+Introducing the extended recommendation schedule enables us to explicitly keep track of the relevant continuation strategy for any type after any misreport.
+We combine this approach with a flexible moral-hazard problem, which gives necessary and sufficient first-order conditions for wages to implement any action.
 This is particularly useful here because the wages that implement the on-path recommendation schedule $\{\mu_\th\}_{\th\in\Th}$ directly pin down the off-path recommendation schedule $\{\mu_{\th,\hat\th}\}_{(\th,\hat\th)\in\Th^2}$.

-The envelope and first-order conditions in items 1 and 3 are the standard conditions in the isolated adverse selection problem \citep[item 1, see e.g.][]{milgrom2002envelope} and flexible moral hazard problem \citepalias[item 3, see][]{georgiadis2024flexible}.
+The envelope and first-order conditions in items 1 and 3 are the standard conditions in the isolated adverse-selection problem \citep[item 1, see e.g.][]{milgrom2002envelope} and flexible moral-hazard problem \citepalias[item 3, see][]{georgiadis2024flexible}.

-Items 2 and 4 deal with the interplay between adverse selection and moral hazard.
-Item 2 mirrors the monotonicity constraint in classical adverse selection problems.
-To see the parallels, suppose the agent's action $\mu$ was contractible so that deviations from the recommended choice can be deterred.
-Then $\mu_{\th, \hat \th} = \mu_{\hat \th}$ for any true type $\th$.
-Suppose further for simplicity that $C(\th, \mu) = (1-\th) \k(\mu) $ for some cost function $\k $.
-In that case, the monotonicity constraint becomes $\int_{\hat\th}^\th \Brac{\k (\mu_{t}) -\k (\mu_{\hat \th})}\de t \ge 0$, which says that more productive types must be asked to implement costlier distributions.
-In general, however, the monotonicity condition in item 2 must take into account the potential for double deviations.

-Finally, item 4 ensures that $\mu_{\th,\hat\th}$ is indeed an optimal continuation strategy after type $\th$ reported $\hat\th$.
-Note that imposing the obedience condition in item 4 for $\hat \theta = \th$ would imply the condition on wages in item 3, with one additional degree of freedom: to satisfy obedience alone, the term $V(\theta)+C(\th,\mu_{\theta})-\int_X c_{\mu_{\theta}}(y)\mu_{\theta}(\th,\de y)$ could be replaced by any constant (independent of $x$).
+Items 2 and 4 jointly deal with the interplay between adverse selection and moral hazard.
+Item 4 ensures that $\mu_{\th,\hat\th}$ is indeed an optimal continuation strategy after type $\th$ reported $\hat\th$.
+Note that imposing the obedience condition in item 4 for $\hat \theta = \th$ would imply the condition on wages in item 3, with one additional degree of freedom: to satisfy obedience alone, the term $V(\theta)+C(\th,\mu_{\theta})-\int_X c_{\mu_{\theta}}(y)\mu_{\theta}(\de y)$ could be replaced by any constant (independent of $x$).
 The truthtelling constraint from the hidden-type component determines this constant.